 When Automatic Renumbering is enabled, the instructions are automatically renumbered whenever instructions are inserted or deleted.
 By default, Automatic Renumbering is enabled.
-Automatic renumbering can be turned off if you have a very large program and auto renumbering is slowing down editing.
+Automatic renumbering can be turned off by selecting Options | Editor if you have a very large program and auto renumbering is slowing down editing.
 If automatic renumbering is disabled, you can manually renumber the instructions by selecting Display | Renumber.